romj99/romj99/README.md

 I enjoy designing and building data products — from ML pipelines and applications to automation systems — that are both technically robust and strategically impactful.
 Whether developing infrastructure, modeling complex systems, or automating workflows, I’m committed to aligning technical innovation with real business value.

 At my core, I’m a builder.
-I like to create tools, systems, and products that make a difference.
+I like to create tools, systems, and products that make the difference.

 ## 🌱 I’m currently learning
 - Deep Learning architectures.